kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

 ### Statically Provision a Block Volume in Vanilla Kubernetes Cluster<a id="static_volume_provisioning_vanilla"></a>

-This section describes the step by step instructions to provision a PersistentVolume statically on a `Vanilla Kubernetes` Cluster.
+This section describes the step by step instructions to provision a PersistentVolume statically on a `Vanilla Kubernetes` cluster.
 Make sure to mention `pv.kubernetes.io/provisioned-by: csi.vsphere.vmware.com` in the PV annotation.

 - Define a PVC and a PV as shown below